Dichotomy for Digraph Homomorphism Problems: Necessary Definitions

-We note that this definition is tailored to our purposes and in particular differs from the standard definition of weak $k$-nu as follows. \begin{itemize} \item[(a)] $f$ is based on two digraphs $G$ and $H$ rather than just $H$ (we think of this as starting with a traditional weak $k$-nu on $H$ and then allowing it to vary somewhat for each $x\in G$), \item[(b)] We do not require that $f(y; d, d, d, ..., d) = d$ (this is not required in our algorithm, and in fact is more convenient to leave out). \end{itemize}
+We note that this definition is tailored to our purposes and in particular differs from the standard definition of weak $k$-NU as follows. $f$ is based on two digraphs $G$ and $H$ rather than just $H$ (we think of this as starting with a traditional weak $k$-NU on $H$ and then allowing it to vary somewhat for each $x \in V(G)$).

 \paragraph{Notation} For simplicity let $(b^k,a)= (b,b,\dots,b,a)$ be a $k$-tuple of all $b$'s but with an $a$ in the $k^{th}$ coordinate.
 Let $(x;b^k,a)$ be a $(k+1)$-tuple of $x$, $(k-1)$ $b$'s and $a$ in the $(k+1)^{th}$ coordinate.